gavilanbe/steatus/frontend/README.md

 # sTEAtus Frontend

-This is a minimal frontend setup for the sTEAtus project.
-It uses React with Vite and Tailwind CSS.
+This is the frontend for sTEAtus.
+It uses React, Vite and Tailwind CSS, including a simple navigation bar and styled status buttons.

 ## Available Scripts